Mahinda College

 Mahinda College is a Buddhist boys' school in Galle, Sri Lanka.
 The school was established on 1 March 1892 by the Buddhist Theosophical Society led by Colonel Henry Steel Olcott.
-As of May 2022 it is a national school providing primary and secondary education across 13 grades.
+As of today it is a national school which provides primary and secondary education across 13 grades to a student population of around 3200.

 History

-Colonel Henry Steel Olcott, a retired United States army officer, came across a report of a religious debate between Buddhist monks and Christian clergy.
+Colonel Henry Steel Olcott, a retired United States army officer, came across a report of a religious debate between Buddhist monks and Christian clergy in Ceylon.
 He began to correspond with the Buddhist monks of Ceylon, eventually leading him to visit Ceylon.

-Olcott arrived in Galle on 17 May 1880 with Helena Blavatsky, where they converted to Buddhism at the Wijeyananda temple.
-They founded the Buddhist Theosophical Society and set about opening up Buddhist schools such as Dharmaraja College in Kandy, Ananda College in Colombo, and Maliyadeva College in Kurunegala.With the help of John Bowles Daly, an Irish clergyman and a theosophist, Mahinda College was opened on 1 March 1892 in Galle Fort.
-The school was named after Arahat Mahinda, the monk who brought Buddhism to Sri Lanka.
+Olcott arrived on 17 May 1880 with Helena Blavatsky in Galle, where they converted to Buddhism at the Wijeyananda temple.
+They founded the Buddhist Theosophical Society and set about opening up Buddhist schools such as Dharmaraja College in Kandy, Ananda College in Colombo, and Maliyadeva College in Kurunegala.
+With the help of John Bowles Daly, an Irish clergyman and a theosophist, Mahinda College was opened on 1 March 1892 at Pedlar Street in Galle Fort.
+The school was named after Arahat Mahinda, the monk who introduced Buddhism to Sri Lanka.

 Daly left after one year, followed by a number of principals serving for short periods.
 With the arrival of Frank Lee Woodward as principal in 1903, the average attendance of the school rose to 142 from 89.
 Also in 1903, students took the Cambridge examination, and in July 1904, G. W. Perera won a scholarship to Cambridge.
-By 1905 there were 246 students attending.

-Woodward had plans to relocate the college, and purchased land called “Dawatagahawatta” with a view of the Sripada (Adam's peak).
-On 15 January 1908 the foundation stone of the Olcott hall was lain.
-On 1 August 1912 the new building was ceremonially opened and became the main hall of the college.
-With the new location, the number of students rose to 300.
+By 1905 there were 246 students attending.Woodward had plans to relocate the college, and purchased land called "Dawatagahawatta" with a view of the Sripada (Adam's peak).
+On 15 January 1908 the foundation stone of the Olcott hall was laid and the new building’s ceremonial opening took place on 1st August 1912.

-In 1919, Woodward left for Tasmania to edit and translate Buddhist texts for the Pali Text Society, London.

-For the 60th anniversary of Mahinda College in 1952, a new physics laboratory was opened by the Prime Minister Dudley Senanayake on 12 September.